-(d) If the appeal is within the Board's jurisdiction, the Board, based on all the evidence in the record, may affirm the Department's decision or grant the exemption.
-If the operator does not appeal, the appeal is not within the Board's jurisdiction, or the Board affirms the Department's decision, the operator or owner shall submit an annual reporting fee calculated upon the total mineral commodity produced pursuant to Section 3698.
+(d) If the appeal is within the Board's jurisdiction, the Board, based on all the evidence in the record, may affirm the Department's of Conservation's decision or grant the exemption.
+If the single operator or mining company does not appeal, the appeal is not within the Board's jurisdiction, or the Board affirms the Department's of Conservation's decision, the single operator or mining company owner shall submit an annual reporting fee calculated upon the total mineral commodity produced pursuant to Section 3698.
 Such fee shall be submitted within thirty (30) days of notification by the Department of Conservation or the Board.
-An operator or ownerwho fails to submit submitting anthe full annual reporting fee later thanwithin thirty (30) days after notification shall be assessed a penalty and interest as provided in Public Resources Code Section 2207(d)(5).
+An single operator or mining company owner who fails to submit submitting an the full annual reporting fee later than within thirty (30) days after notification shall be assessed a penalty and interest as provided in Public Resources Code Section 2207(d)(5).